 Funerals and Memorials

 I offer non-religious funeral and memorial ceremonies.
 I trained as a Funeral Celebrant through "Celebrations Australia" and hold a Certificate IV in Celebrancy.
 I also completed "Deathwalker" training through the Natural Death Care Centre in 2016.
 I can advise on information regarding death, advocacy and ceremony in Australia.
-I consider myself a humanist, a non-religious person who makes sense of the world using reason and experience.
+I consider myself a humanist.
+A non-religious person who makes sense of the world using reason and experience.
 As a humanist I try to base my ethics on the goals of human welfare, happiness, fulfilment and our relationship with the natural world.
 Of course I respect everyones right to believe what they wish.

 A Humanist, non-religious funeral or memorial ceremony will:

 - focus sincerely and affectionately on the person who has died

 - allow friends, relatives and acquaintances to express their feelings and to share their memories

 - have warmth and sincerity: bereaved people find it helpful to have provided and created a ceremony their loved ones would have wanted